Hermaphroditus

-Because Hermaphroditus was a child of Hermes, and consequently a great-grandchild of Atlas (Hermes's mother Maia was the daughter of Atlas), sometimes they are called Atlantiades (Ἀτλαντιάδης).
+Because Hermaphroditus was a child of Hermes, and consequently a great-grandchild of Atlas (Hermes's mother Maia was the daughter of Atlas), he is sometimes called Atlantiades (Ἀτλαντιάδης).

 Symbolism

-Hermaphroditus, the two-sexed child of Aphrodite and Hermes (Venus and Mercury) had long been a symbol of androgyny or effeminacy, and was portrayed in Greco-Roman art as a female figure with male genitals.
+Hermaphroditus, the two-sexed child of Aphrodite and Hermes (Venus and Mercury), had long been a symbol of androgyny or effeminacy, and was portrayed in Greco-Roman art as a female figure with male genitals.

 Theophrastus's account also suggests a link between Hermaphroditus and the institution of marriage.
-The reference to the fourth day of the month is telling: this is the luckiest day to have a wedding. association with marriage seems to have been that, by embodying both masculine and feminine qualities, they symbolized the coming together of men and women in sacred union.
-Another factor linking Hermaphroditus to weddings was their parents' role in protecting and blessing brides.
+The reference to the fourth day of the month is telling (see Literature section below): this is the luckiest day to have a wedding. association with marriage seems to have been that, by embodying both masculine and feminine qualities, he symbolized the coming together of men and women in sacred union.
+Another factor linking Hermaphroditus to weddings was his parents' role in protecting and blessing brides.

 Hermaphroditus's name is derived from those of their parents Hermes and Aphrodite.
 All three of these gods figure largely among erotic and fertility figures, and all possess distinctly sexual overtones.
-Sometimes, Hermaphroditus is referred to as Aphroditus.
+According to Photius, Hermaphroditus is the same divinity as Aphroditus, a version of Aphrodite which is considered male because of its phallic features.